How to Remove Rust from Brake Rotors

 Step 1: Getting the Right Cleaning Product

-However, when it comes to rotor cleaning, always confirm that you are not using any product containing PTFE or gloss enhancing abilities.
-These make the surface of your rotors slippery and affects braking significantly.
+However, when it comes to rotor cleaning, always confirm that you are not using any product containing PTFE or gloss-enhancing abilities.
+These make the surface of your rotors slippery and affect braking significantly.

 Step 2: When to Clean